webmachinelearning/webnn/device-selection-explainer.md

 partial interface MLContext {
   readonly attribute boolean accelerated;
-  readonly attribute boolean cpuFallbackActive;
 };
 ```

 The behavior of [createContext()](https://webmachinelearning.github.io/webnn/#dom-ml-createcontext) is proposed to follow this policy:
 - Set the `accelerated` property to `false` when the platform could in principle provide massive parallel processing which may or may not be available at the moment.
-Applications may poll this property, together with `MLContext::cpuFallbackActive`.
+Applications may poll this property.

 In the future, more policy options could be considered, for instance:
 - Return an error [in step 4](https://webmachinelearning.github.io/webnn/#create-a-context) if the context option `accelerated` has been set to `true`, but the platform cannot provide massive parallel processing at all.